openhive-network/hivemind/docs/communities.md

 ## Introduction

-> We believe that high-quality content and communities of content producers and their audiences are the primary driver of growth of the steemit.com site, and in turn the wider adoption of the platform and STEEM.
+> We believe that high-quality content and communities of content producers and their audiences are the primary driver of growth of the hive.blog site, and in turn the wider adoption of the platform and HIVE.
 To this end, we wish to enable many users to build communities in parallel around curating specific types of content valuable to their audiences.

 > To enable this, we intend to augment our current tag-based organizational structure for posts